Yan19960220/1016-knndtw/README.md

 # 1016-knndtw
 Use "knn + dtw" to make a baseline

 There is no data in the data file.
-You need
+You need:

 VALUES_FILE = './data/glitch_values.bin'